Kacwil/Python-Physics/README.md

 Vpython need to be installed: https://vpython.org/

 Prototype for a physics engine, made with vpython.
-Currently (sometimes) capable of collisions and not much else.
+Currently somewhat capable of collisions and not much else.

+todo:
+Add springs between particles.
+Add friction on collision.
+Add possibilty for springs between particles.